Ecuador's Correa: from boyhood leader to firebrand president

 "His biggest defect is his biggest virtue: he fights for what he believes without thinking about the consequences," said Correa's friend and former minister, Susana Cabeza de Vaca.

-(Additional reporting by Maria Teresa Escobar; Editing by Kieran Murray and Mohammad Zargham)
+(Additional reporting By Maria Teresa Escobar; Editing by Kieran Murray and Doina Chiacu)